Toona sinensis or Chinese Mahogany: Planting and Growing

 Propagating a Toona

-pairing with cedrela toona
+pairing a cedrela toona

 Anecdotes

-• A symbol of longevity: in China, Toona sinensis is considered a symbol of longevity and prosperity.
+• A symbol of longevity: In China, Toona sinensis is considered a symbol of longevity and prosperity.
 This may be due to its long lifespan and imposing stature, as well as its traditional uses in medicine.

-• Quality wood for instruments: the wood of Toona sinensis is highly valued for making traditional Chinese musical instruments.
+• Quality wood for instruments: The wood of Toona sinensis is highly valued for making traditional Chinese musical instruments.
 Its fine texture and ability to produce good sound make it a material of choice for luthiers.

 To go further...